-This chapter provides instructions for installing the necessary drivers for different system components.
+This chapter provides the instructions for installing the necessary drivers for different system components in the Windows® Operating System.

 6.1 Running the Support DVD

 The support DVD that is bundled with your motherboard contains drivers, management applications, and utilities that you can install to maximize the features of your motherboard.